-The benchmarked project fees for taking the project to the next stage of concept design is £1.569M.
+The benchmarked project fees for taking the project to the next stage of a detailed design and build proposition, together with a FBC is £1.569M.
 This is within the 2024/25 financial year capital plan allowance approved by Council on 28 January 2024.